Project News

 Historical Storm Data

-This research consists of validating a compilation of official river stage data at two locations along with unofficial river stage data at four additional locations in between for Hurricane Harvey along the lower Neches River, a vital waterway in the United States.
-It also includes methods to access averaged rainfall data during this period.
-The results compare the significant rainfall along the lower river sections during Hurricane Harvey with the affected river levels.
+This research consisted of validating a compilation of official river stage data at two locations along with unofficial river stage data at four additional locations in between for Hurricane Harvey along the lower Neches River, a vital waterway in the United States.
+It also included methods to access averaged rainfall data during this period.
+The results compared the significant rainfall along the lower river sections during Hurricane Harvey with the affected river levels.

 gauge-locations-historical-storm-data